open-eid/cdoc2-java-ref-impl/cdoc2-cli/README.md

 where `<version>` must be replaced with the latest version built.
 Example `0.0.12-SNAPSHOT`

-Sample generated CDOC2 documents are located at `cdoc20_java/test/testvectors`
+Sample generated CDOC2 documents are located at `cdoc2-java-ref-impl/test/testvectors`

-Commands for creating and decrypting sample files using cdoc-cli are in `cdoc20_java/test/generate_documents.sh`
+Commands for creating and decrypting sample files using cdoc2-cli are in `cdoc2-java-ref-impl/test/generate_documents.sh`

 ### Encryption